 The show climaxed with guest guitarist Phil ‘Wizzo’ Campbell (Motörhead, The Bastard Sons) joining the band for encore performances of “Brainbox Pollution” and “Silver Machine”.
 The concert is captured across two CDs, and the event can also be enjoyed via a DVD, which reveals a stunning light show designed by John Moules.

-Dave Brock and his wife Kris have lived on a farm in the Honiton area of Devon for the last 30 years, where the band rehearse three times a week when they are not on tour.
+Dave Brock and his wife Kris have lived on a farm in Devon for the last 30 years.
 I caught up with Dave there, via the modern wonders of the telephone, to gaze into his crystal ball 12 months ahead, to talk about the Palladium show, the new record and all things “Space Rock” and Hawkwind.